 There are no court fees for proceedings before the Court of Justice.
 On the other hand, the Court does not meet the fees and expenses of the lawyer entitled to practice before a court of a Member State by whom the parties must be represented.
 However, a party unable to meet all or part of the costs of the proceedings may, without having to instruct a lawyer, apply for legal aid.
-The application must be accompanied by all necessary evidence establishing that party's lack of means.
+The application must be accompanied by all necessary evidence establishing the need for legal aid.

-In direct actions, the language used in the application (which may be one of the 24 official languages of the European Union) will be the ‘language of the case', that is to say the language in which the proceedings will be conducted.
+In direct actions, the language used in the application (which may be one of the 24 official languages of the European Union) will, in principle, be the ‘language of the case’, that is to say the language in which the proceedings will be conducted.
+In appeals, the language of the case is that of the judgment or order of the General Court which is under appeal.
 With references for preliminary rulings, the language of the case is that of the national court which made the reference to the Court of Justice.
 Oral proceedings at hearings are interpreted simultaneously, as required, into various official languages of the European Union.
 The Judges deliberate, without interpreters, in a common language which, traditionally, is French.

 Procedure before the Court of Justice

 References for a preliminary ruling

 [Application for legal aid]